yocontra/nova/README.md

 ## Dependencies

 As of now, nova only aims to be compliant with the latest browsers.
-A seperate build will be available that is jammed packed with polyfills and shims at some point in the future.
+A separate build will be available that is jammed packed with polyfills and shims at some point in the future.
 If you want nova to work with older browsers THIS MOMENT you can check out [this page by Modernizr](https://github.com/Modernizr/Modernizr/wiki/HTML5-Cross-browser-Polyfills) that has a massive list of shims/polyfills.
 Developers will need coffee-script and uglify-js installed globally via npm to build nova and fusker to run the test server.

 ## Contributors